emilsjolander/StickyListHeaders/README.md

 public int getListChildCount();
 ```

 This is a setter and getter for an internal attribute that controls if the list should be drawn under the stuck header.
-The default value is false.
-If you want to see the list scroll under your header(the header should have a semi-transparent background) you will want to set this attribute to `true`.
+The default value is true.
+If you do not want to see the list scroll under your header you will want to set this attribute to `false`.
 ```java
 public void setDrawingListUnderStickyHeader(boolean drawingListUnderStickyHeader);
 public boolean isDrawingListUnderStickyHeader();